Lucas-C/dotfiles_and_notes/misc/Software_Engineering/OpenSource.md

 - [MakingYourOpenSourceProjectNewcomerFriendly]:
   * mention steps for getting involved in your CONTRIBUTING.md
-  * maintain a list of easy bugs
+  * create & maintain a list of easy bugs
   * have open channels for communication, and encourage people ask questions in it (ex: https://framateam.org)
   * celebrate new contributors
   * empathize
   * mentoring
-  * create easy bugs
   * discoverability of bugs
   * "programs like Google Summer of Code and Outreachy provide ways for new contributors to try out your project at a significant level of involvement"